 - Have your internship employer complete the Employer Data Sheet.

-- Once your application has been accepted, Dr. Smith will allow you to register for BCED 6910.
+- Once your application has been accepted, Dr. Robert B. Blair will allow you to register for BCED 6910.

 BCED 6910 Internship Program Course Requirements

 - BCED 6910 is a required course for graduation.
 Its coursework includes your internship employer's evaluations, journal entries, final presentation, and portfolio.

 - Internship must be completed within the scope of one semester (see FAQ below regarding starting early).
 Incompletes are not given for failure to complete required hours within a single semester.

 - BCED 6910 requires use of the D2L learning management system.